 In addition to the Denton and Houston programs, the Department of Information Science offers its ALA-accredited MLIS program to cohorts of students in various locations in the US.
 Most of these cohorts are grants funded and offered in collaboration with local organizations.

 In 1999, the Master of Science program and UNT became the first in the nation to offer the Learning Resource Endorsement online.
 The program met with immediate success.
 In Spring 2001, enrollment increased 40 percent over the previous spring due to the popularity of the web-based courses.
 In response to the needs of students pursuing all or part of their program in distance learning mode, the department maintained the requirement for face-to-face meetings and launched the first On-site Institute in June 2001.

-The Onsite Institutes in the form of face to face meetings have now become an integral and required part of the learning experience for all students working toward the master’s degree.
+The On-site Institutes, in the form of face-to-face meetings, have now become an integral and required part of the learning experience for all students working toward the master’s degree.
 In 1999, the department began offering the master’s degree at out-of-state locations in collaboration with local institutions.
 The first cohort was offered in Minnesota, when the department collaborated with St. Cloud State University and University of Minnesota Law Library.
-In 2001, the department collaborated with the University of Nevada Las Vegas and began the first Nevada Cohort in 2002.
+In 2001, the department collaborated with the University of Nevada, Las Vegas, and began the first Nevada Cohort in 2002.

-The LIS Master's program continues to have a strong presence across the country, with cohorts currently being offered in Virginia, West Virginia, Greater Los Angeles, Northern California, Nevada and Utah, Arkansas and Tennessee, New Mexico, Lubbock/Amarillo, El Paso, and Vermont, New Hampshire and Maine.
+The LIS master's program continues to have a strong presence across the country, with cohorts currently being offered in Virginia, West Virginia, Greater Los Angeles, Northern California, Nevada and Utah, Arkansas and Tennessee, New Mexico, Lubbock/Amarillo, El Paso, and Vermont, New Hampshire and Maine.